 — Patriarchs and Prophets, p.
 432

 Behold the Lamb of God, who has both gained the victory and experienced our sins unto death!
 His life is our life!
 That is what we must behold.
 And that is the way to live.
-Our best energies are not to be expended on trying our hardest to do things right but in searching for and seeing Christ, and in beholding we are changed as this becomes a major part of our prayer life.
-In fact, this simple look of faith should take place every time we speak the Names of Deity; then there is salvation in calling upon the Name of Jesus, as the Scriptures teach, and there is life in that Name.
+Our best energies are not to be expended on trying our hardest to do things right but in searching for and seeing the Messiah, and in beholding we are changed as this becomes a major part of our prayer life.
+In fact, this simple look of faith should take place every time we speak the Names of Deity; then there is salvation in calling upon the Name of Jehoshua, as the Scriptures teach, and there is life in that Name.
 And we should call upon that saving Name whenever we are tempted or in need of help, which can replace our old habits of rumination and vocalizing our daily frustrations.
 It will change our whole life.

 When you see that it is you when you look in the gospel mirror of Christ, what you see will become your own personal experience—the new you.
-When you search for and see a picture (mirror) of Christ with unveiled eyes of faith, believe it is your reality and say “Amen” (it is so).
+When you search for and see a picture (mirror) of the Messiah with unveiled eyes of faith, believe it is your reality and say “Amen” (it is so).
 This is the faith of Jesus—the faith of your reality in Him, which you grasp by beholding in belief of it.

 Heralding the Loud Cry Book

 For further study on this topic, I highly recommend reading through the first two sections of the book by Camron Schofield called Heralding the Loud Cry: